AFC Pontymister: History

 The club was originally formed in the mid-1950s playing under a variety of names, which included Pontymister Rovers, Pontymister Rangers and plain Pontymister.
-A further name change to AC Pontymister occurred in 1977 following an enforced relocation of their home ground from Tanybryn to Pontymister Recreation Ground.
+There was a further name change to AC Pontymister in the late 1970s, after an enforced relocation of their home ground from Tanybryn to Pontymister Recreation Ground.

-The Club have been members of the Gwent County league since its formation at the start of the 1980s and have had a second side within the Newport and District Football League.
+The club have been members of the Gwent County League since its formation at the start of the 1980s.